MatusZubcak/CubicGraphKaszonyiFunctionProgram/README.md

 Rather experimental output format, only useful if you want to know how does the shortest graph path, where last graph is 3-edge-colorable looks like

+### Kaszonyi function original
+First checks whether graph is 3-edge-colorable.
+For graphs that are not 3-edge-colorable computes the Kaszonyi function values for every edge of given graphs according to the original definition by L. Kaszonyi.

-### Kaszonyi function values
+### Kaszonyi function times three
-Computes the Kaszonyi function values for every edge of given graphs.
+Computes the Kaszonyi function values for every edge of given graphs according to the definition by M.Zubčák in his bachelor thesis.
+For graphs that are not 3-edge-colorable the values is three times greater than value of the original Kaszonyi function.

 ### Output directory
 Place, where results are stored.